The Class of 2019 Applications are now open. See sidebar for application forms and instructions.

 - Superintendents are presented with a copy of their student’s framed Newsday profile at the Gala.

 - A secondary honor for up to twenty additional students.

 - Students are listed on the Newsday website.

 - Students receive an award at the Gala.

 LIAA Scholar-Artist Educators Committee

-Dr. John J. Gallagher, Chairman, Longwood Schools; Kevin Bayen, Hewlett-Woodmere; Carol Brown, Eastern Suffolk BOCES; Dr. Judith Chen, Scholar-Artist Liaison; Dr. Diana Cook, Middle Country Schools; Louisa Eiermann, Bayport-Blue Point Schools, Ret.; Ava Favara, Long Island High School for the Arts, Ret.; Lisa Fernandez, Westbury Public Schools; Cynthia Gerard, Longwood Central School District; Marc Greene, Ithaca College; James Incorvaia, Usdan Center for the Arts; Beth E. Levinthal, Hofstra University Museum; Dale Lewis, Dir., Arts Reach Fund, Long Island Community Foundation; Dr. Kim Lowenborg-Coyne, North Babylon Schools, Donna Manning, Seaford Schools; Susan Radin, South Huntington Schools; Joanne Spencer, Nassau BOCES; Susan Weber, Uniondale Schools, Ret.
+Dr. John J. Gallagher, Chairman, Longwood Schools; Kevin Bayen, Hewlett-Woodmere; Carol Brown, Eastern Suffolk BOCES, Ret.; Dr. Judith Chen, Scholar-Artist Liaison; Dr. Diana Cook, Middle Country Schools; Louisa Eiermann, Bayport-Blue Point Schools, Ret.; Ava Favara, Long Island High School for the Arts, Ret.; Lisa Fernandez, Westbury Public Schools; Cynthia Gerard, Longwood Central School District; Marc Greene, Ithaca College; James Incorvaia, Usdan Center for the Arts; Beth E. Levinthal, Hofstra University Museum, Ret.; Dale Lewis, Dir., Arts Reach Fund, Long Island Community Foundation; Dr. Kim Lowenborg-Coyne, North Babylon Schools, Donna Manning, Seaford Schools; Susan Radin, South Huntington Schools; Joanne Spencer, Nassau BOCES; Susan Weber, Uniondale Schools, Ret.